Demons & Wizards (Demons & Wizards album)

-Demons & Wizards is the self-titled debut album of the power metal supergroup Demons & Wizards (a side-project of Hansi Kürsch of Blind Guardian and Jon Schaffer of Iced Earth), released in February 2000.
-The album was recorded with the help of Jim Morris, who plays lead guitar on almost all tracks, and by Mark Prator on drums.
+Demons & Wizards is the debut album by Demons & Wizards, a side-project by Hansi Kürsch of Blind Guardian and Jon Schaffer of Iced Earth.
+Released in February 2000, the album was recorded with the help of Jim Morris, who plays lead guitar on almost all tracks, and by Mark Prator on drums.

 Track listing

 Standard issue

 Distributed in Europe and North America by SPV and in Japan by Victor Entertainment.

 Argentinian release

 Distributed in Argentina by NEMS Enterprises.